What Does Mentoring Mean at YLF?

 The mentor starts with a goal of who the student can become.
 Then, working in the context of each student’s personal circumstances, the mentor teaches the student—through advice, example, and encouragement—how to acquire the virtues that will make that picture a reality.
 PALS & TAP, through its curriculum and discipline, teach character in the abstract.
 The mentors and teachers seek to exemplify and inculcate in the students these same character traits—addressing them specifically to each student’s needs.

-If you share this vision of mentoring and would like to donate some of your time one day a week, to change one student's life, please contact a YLF program director for more information on how to become a mentor with us.
+If you share this vision of mentoring and would like to donate some of your time one day a week, to change one student's life, please contact our Director of Character and Mentorship, Krista Keil, for more information.